 Nominator Craig Wilson describes Bande as both a scholar and a leader: “His grade point average is one measurement of great scholastic accomplishment that does not show his leadership.
 Moustapha was a real leader…always contributing to the class discussion.”

-Bande is already studying for his certification in public accountancy and plans to pursue other professional accredidations as a Certified Frad Examiner and Certified Information Systems Auditor.
+Bande is already studying for his certification in public accountancy and plans to pursue other professional accreditations as a Certified Frad Examiner and Certified Information Systems Auditor.